Keyboard shortcuts

 db.schema_paths

 Array of paths where schema .sql files are present.
+If a directory is specified, all .sql files within it are loaded.

 [db]